jayofelony/pwnagotchi/README-google.md

 `sudo pwnagotchi google login`

 And follow the steps, after which you can enable the plugin and let the magic begin.

+# Functionality
+Set a backup folder in config file

+It will then upload a zip file there of all your backup files.

+If you have a new device you only need to login with google and enable the plugin, it will then download the previously made backup and reboot.